Amet13/ODYSSEY/Documentation/USER_GUIDE.md

 ## 💤 Sleep and Autorun Reliability

-- ODYSSEY schedules automatic runs two days prior at 6:00 p.m.
-If your Mac is sleeping at that time, the run may be missed.
+- ODYSSEY schedules automatic runs based on your configured settings (default: two days prior at 6:00 p.m.).
+If your Mac is sleeping at the scheduled time, the run may be missed.
-- To ensure reliability, keep your Mac awake around 6:00 p.m. on autorun days.
+- To ensure reliability, keep your Mac awake around your configured autorun time.
 You can use third-party utilities such as [Caffeine](https://www.caffeine-app.net) to temporarily prevent sleep.